Brompton & Braeswood

 Please note: This recording is in a binaural stereo format, which simulates surround sound.
 For the best experience, please listen using headphones.

 Aside from field recordings, other sound materials include noisy tones synthesized in Max/MSP, pitched wood, and piano and guitar samples.
-Sound was spatialized using higher-order ambisonic encoding.
+Sound was spatialized using 5th-order ambisonic encoding.
+The piece explores electroacoustic techniques of amplitude envelope following, filtering, and synthesis using bandpass-filtered white noise.

 Brompton & Braeswood was commissioned by New Music on the Bayou.

 Aside from field recordings, other sound materials include noisy tones synthesized in Max/MSP, pitched wood, and piano and guitar samples.
-Sound was spatialized using higher-order ambisonic encoding.
+Sound was spatialized using 5th-order ambisonic encoding.
+The piece explores electroacoustic techniques of amplitude envelope following, filtering, and synthesis using bandpass-filtered white noise.

 Brompton & Braeswood was commissioned by New Music on the Bayou.